threefoldfoundation/tft-stellar/specs/vesting/vesting.md

 Adding this extra signer requires an extra 0.5 XLM per escrow account.

 They are published to the unlock-service  which already contain the unlocktransactions for the locked tokens so people can verify that this transaction is nothing fishy.

-### Examples and testcode

-The [testscripts](./testscripts/) folder contains testscripts in Python to create escrow accounts on the Stellar test network.